Haseebbutt89/Event_Management_System-main/README.md

 📧 Contact
 For any questions or feedback, feel free to reach out:
-Muhammad Faraz KK - khokharfaraz54@gmail.com
+Muhammad Haseeb Butt - haseebashraf8597@gmail.com